STEP: Enhancing Video-LLMs' Compositional Reasoning by Spatio-Temporal Graph-guided Self-Training: Experiments

 \textbf{Model Setup}.
 We compare \textbf{STEP} against two models with different parameter sizes as backbones: VideoChat2 with Mistral 7B \cite{li2024mvbench} and VILA 3B \cite{lin2024vila}, aiming to show that our method is model-agnostic and effective across architectures.

 \textbf{Initial Model}.
-Most self-training frameworks start with a pre-trained model to generate more detailed explanations from labeled datasets \cite{zohar2024video}.
+Most self-training frameworks start with a pre-trained model to generate more detailed explanations from labeled datasets \cite{zohar2024video,zelikman2024star,fang2024vila}.
 However, our framework is designed to operate on any unlabeled raw videos, requiring the initial model to have a baseline level of instruction-following capability to carry out the complex STSG construction tasks involved.
-To meet this requirement, we first performed instruction fine-tuning on the pre-trained (visual-language aligned) VideoChat2 model using a small set of existing instruction-tuning data (see Appendix B for details), resulting in the baseline model, VideoChat2*.
-For VILA, as pre-trained checkpoints were unavailable, we conducted experiments directly on its instruction-tuned model.
+To meet this requirement, we first perform instruction tuning on the pre-trained (visual-language aligned) VideoChat2 model using a small set of existing instruction-tuning data (see Appendix B for details), resulting in the baseline model, VideoChat2*.
+For VILA, as pre-trained checkpoints are unavailable, we conduct experiments directly on its instruction-tuned model.

 \textbf{Traning Settings}.
-We trained the initial model using our proposed framework, along with two control models: \begin{itemize} \item The \textbf{STEP} model employs explicit rationales supervision on self-generated QRA training data to demonstrate the framework’s effectiveness. \item The \textit{Instruct} model training on a manually annotated dataset to compare performance with our smaller but rationale-rich dataset. \item The \textit{Distillation} model leverages GPT-4V \cite{openai2023gpt4} to generate QRA training samples for training, providing a basis for comparing self-training against model distillation. \end{itemize}
+We train the initial model using our proposed framework, along with two control models: \begin{itemize} \item The \textbf{STEP} model employs explicit rationales supervision on self-generated QRA training data to demonstrate the framework’s effectiveness. \item The \textit{Instruct} model is trained on an existing manually annotated dataset to compare performance with our smaller but rationale-rich dataset. \item The \textit{Distillation} model leverages GPT-4V \cite{openai2023gpt4} to generate QRA training samples for training, providing a basis for comparing self-training against model distillation. \end{itemize}